 - Both have been adopted by industry

-A childhood in Sri Lanka and the enthusiasm of an early mentor led Western Sydney University’s Professor Sathaa Sathasivan to find a solution for treating drinking water.
+Rahman is not the only Western researcher to be bringing his formative experiences to bear on new solutions.
+A childhood in Sri Lanka and the enthusiasm of an early mentor led Western’s Professor Sathaa Sathasivan to find a solution for treating drinking water.

 “In Sri Lanka, people have trouble getting good quality water,” Sathasivan says.
 “That was an area of concern to me.”